AriFordsham/GHCWiki/Functional-dependencies-in-GHC.md

 Generally,
 * We'd like to be able to guarantee both termination and confluence.
-* We are happy to risk non-termination when we ask for it; insisting on guranteed termination is very restrictive
+* We are happy to risk non-termination when we ask for it; insisting on guaranteed termination is very restrictive
 * We are extremely reluctant to risk non-confluence.

 ### The Paterson conditions